How Do I Care For My Teeth During the Coronavirus Pandemic?

 No, only visit your dentist if it’s an emergency.
 Looking for coronavirus dental care tips?
 You can call your dentist to help assess whether your dental ailment falls into the urgent or emergency category.
-Even if your dentist's office is closed, there may be an emergency number or contact instructions available on their voicemail message.
+Even if your dental practice is closed, there may be an emergency number or contact instructions available on its voicemail message.
 Below, we provide some tips on managing non-emergency dental ailments to better help you care for your teeth safely during the coronavirus pandemic.

 Managing non-emergency dental ailments

 Drinking an excessive amount of acidic beverages such as carbonated beverages like soda, over-brushing your tongue and gums, and overusing your mouthwash can irritate mouth tissues.
 Try drinking fewer or less acidic drinks.
-Talk to your dentist about your oral hygiene habits and how to minimize irritations in your mouth.
+Talk to your dentist about your oral hygiene habits and how to minimise irritation in your mouth.